 We can sign post you to support networks, organisations and resources and provide a safe space to ask questions, raise concerns and share experiences in our private Facebook group.

 AGN’s team is a mix of parents and autistic adults with experience and passion.

 Our ethos is about celebrating autistic girls’ many gifts and talents – not to change them but to support them.
 We want the world to recognise our amazing girls!

-Cathy took over the helm of the Autistic Girls Network in late 2019.
-She runs her own businesses from home and is mum to 2 autistic teens, both late diagnosed.
-Cathy’s daughter Freya was diagnosed at 13 amid a massive mental health crisis and it was Freya’s story which led Cathy to FIGS.
+Cathy took over the helm of Autistic Girls Network in late 2019.
+She is neurodivergent, runs a digital marketing agency from home and is mum to 2 autistic teens, both late diagnosed.
+One of her teens was diagnosed at 13 amid a massive mental health crisis and it was that story, and the need to make sure such traumatic occurences didn’t keep on happening for autistic young people, which led Cathy to AGN.

 I’m Lindsay and I have a 15 year old beautiful autistic daughter called Poppy.
 She was diagnosed age 12.
 She was given an EHC plan in her 2nd year of high school.

 At the end of that 2nd year we began homeschooling Poppy as her anxiety and mental health were extremely low and the main stream school were not meeting her needs.